YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 Commit and push your changes.
 You can execute a `flux reconcile source git 23ke-config` to speed up the things.

-If any ingress won't get a public IP, you can add the annotations manualy e.g. for `nginx-ingress-controller`:
+If any ingress won't get a public IP, you can add some annotations manualy e.g. for `nginx-ingress-controller`:
 ```shell
 kubectl annotate svc -n garden nginx-ingress-controller load-balancer.hetzner.cloud/location=nbg1 \
   load-balancer.hetzner.cloud/ipv6-disabled=true \